An Bollenessor is now on instagram! click here

 Cornwall (and the South West UK): my go-to identification site is Aphoto Marine which has many species occuring in SW England covered (see also Aphotofauna, Aphotoflora and Aphotofungi and the excellent stauromedusae.co.uk with all there is to know about stalked jellyfish in Britain).
 Other local rock pooling blogs are Cornwall Wildlife Trust Shoresearch, Cornish Rock Pools and the Marine Enthusiast.
 The Salty Scavenger is another great British rock pooling blog.
 See HydroMotionMedia for underwater film and photography in Cornwall.
 Check Atlantic Scuba and Dive Falmouth for indepth information on Cornish dive sites.
 The Cornwall Beach Guide has all the info on (you guessed it) Cornish beaches and coves.

 Other: Subseatv has great footage of marine underwater habitats in the UK.

-Other: Not cold water but a very cool project straddling the boundaries between art, science, outreach and conservation is Coral Morphologic in Miami and green blue sea is a blog documenting marine life around Hong Kong and further ashore, Deep Blue Sees is a great tropical underwater photography blog.
+Not cold water but a very cool project straddling the boundaries between art, science, outreach and conservation is Coral Morphologic in Miami, green blue sea is a blog documenting marine life around Hong Kong and further ashore, Deep Blue Sees is a great tropical underwater photography blog.
 See for Cornish nature and culture the Cornish Birdblog.